slowernews/wisdom-tldr/chapters/chapter_3_action.md

 <!--
 > *'To understand is to know what to do.' -- Wittgenstein*
 > *'A map is not the territory it represents, but, if correct, it has a similar structure to the territory, which accounts for its usefulness.' -- Alfred Korzybski, Science and Sanity*
+> *'We have two kinds of forecasters: The ones who don’t know and the ones who don’t know they don’t know.'*

 - E.g. if you tell someone the person they’re about to meet is extroverted, they’re more likely to describe them as extroverted.
 - Any time you don't know, be clear that you don't know, but follow up with a plan for how you'll get the information and with a deadline for conveying that information.
 That is all the person asking the question really wants anyway: for you to supply the answer.